AudiCmpE28/PlusGames/README2_SQL.md

 ## You can import my Python-sql connector library in pyconnector.py

-from pysqltest import *
+from pyconnector import *

-## Write more connecting scripts like in pytesting.py
+## Write more connecting scripts like in pyconnector.py
+## Test them out in pytesting.py or your own folder/file